paultopia/experimental-cryogen/resources/templates/md/posts/ng1.md

 One of the things I'm doing at [RC](https://www.recurse.com/) is working through [the mathier version](https://see.stanford.edu/Course/CS229/54) of Andrew Ng's famous machine learning course.
 Here are my notes from the first substantive lecture (lecture 2).
 (I'm not sure if the math will work, I just tried to fire up Mathjax...)

+(Edit: for future reference, [underscores for subscripts need to be escaped out to get them through the markdown parser to mathjax](https://github.com/mathjax/MathJax/issues/329).)

 ## Lecture 2

 Linear regression, mostly stuff I've already seen a bunch of times, but with the derivations using weirder linear algebra than usual, and with more gradient descent and less closed-form solutions.